WebmasterCamp/jwcx-registration-frontend/README.md

 Nice to have:

+* Update font to RSU, RSU Text and KeepCalm, and update style according to JWCx CI
 * Resume to previously completed steps
 * Add Steppers to allow switching between pages, and show completion percentage.